 Week Subject Related Preparation

-1) Introduction and Overview of the Course
+1) Introduction to the course

 Sources